-Creating a triple top is considered a bearish pattern since it causes an uptrend to be interrupted and ultimately leads to a shift toward the negative trend.
+Creating a triple top is considered a bearish pattern since it causes an uptrend to be interrupted and ultimately leads to a shift toward a negative trend.
 The following steps contributed to its formation:

 The price continues to rise until it reaches a point of resistance.
 At this point, it reverses direction and falls to a level of support.

 The market retests the resistance levels but finds them too strong, retreating to the support zone.

 The price makes another unsuccessful attempt to break through the level of resistance.
 Then it falls back and breaks through the level of support.